Table of Contents

 <Target Triple>

-is listed in parentheses in the second column as part of target description. - For Windows, the binaries are provided in zip files and with installers.
+- For Windows, the binaries are provided in zip files and with installers.

 - For Linux, the binaries are provided as tarball files.